Electronics project notes/Audio notes - microphones

 This article/section is a stub — some half-sorted notes, not necessarily checked, not necessarily correct.
 Feel free to ignore, or tell me about it.

-Mics with USB connections have existed almost as long as USB has, but were usually things of convenience rather than quality.
+Mics with USB connections have existed as long as USB has - but for a long time were mostly there for convenience, not quality.

-USB mics are audio interface and microphone in one.
+USB mics can be seen as audio interface and microphone in one.

-If you only ever need one mic - which includes most streamers - the USB mics are smaller, less fuss, and there are more options in the "getting vaguely professional" range
+If you only ever need one mic - which includes most streamers - then you can e.g. spend something like 100 EUR/USD in total on audio, have it be smaller on your desk, less fuss, and there are some options in the "getting vaguely professional" range.

 "...can I get an off-screen mic?"